UVA-DSA/raven2_sim/README.txt

 For more information, please see: http://web.engr.illinois.edu/~alemzad1/papers/MedicalCPS_2015.pdf http://arxiv.org/abs/1504.07135v1

-Copyright (C) 2017 Homa Alemzadeh, Dependable Systems and Analytics Group, University of Virginia
+Copyright (C) 2017 Dependable Systems and Analytics Group, University of Virginia

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by